zdebruine/RcppML/docs/reference/svd.md

 - scale:

-  If `TRUE`, divide each row by its standard deviation after centering (correlation PCA mode).
-Implies `center = TRUE`.
-This computes PCA on the correlation matrix rather than the covariance matrix.
-Default:
+  If `TRUE`, divide each row by its standard deviation after centering.
-  `FALSE`.
+  Default: `FALSE`.

 - verbose: